yuanxiangjiang/depass_tutorials/docs/Tutorials/Tutorial1.md

 ```

-### Comparison of Spatial Expression Patterns and LogFC for Markers
+### Comparison of spatial expression patterns and logFC for markers

 ```python
 from DePass.analyze_utils import plot_marker_comparison_with_logFC